quasarframework/tauri/.changes/fix-add-capability-panic.md

 tauri: 'patch:bug'
 ---

-Fix panic when a plugin command is run with a capability added at runtime (via `add_capability`).
+Fix panic when a plugin command is run with a capability added at runtime (via `Manager::add_capability`).